letsar/flutter_slidable/README.md

 Similar to opening or closing, you can dismiss the `Slidable` programmatically by calling the `dismiss` method of the `SlidableState`.

+If you want to use the `dismiss` method without allowing your user to slide to dismiss, you can set the `dragDismissible` parameter of the `SlidableDismissal` constructor to `false`.

 ## Changelog

 Please see the [Changelog](https://github.com/letsar/flutter_slidable/blob/master/CHANGELOG.md) page to know what's recently changed.